Alfonso Visconti: Life

 Alfonso Visconti was born in Milan in 1552.
-He was the son of the Count Annibale, member of the Saliceto branch of the noble family of Visconti, and of Lucia Sauli of Genoa.
+He was the son of Count Annibale, a member of the Saliceto branch of the noble family of Visconti, and of Lucia Sauli of Genoa.

 He graduated in utroque iure in the University of Pavia and he moved to Rome.
 He was ordained a priest in 1575, and two years later he entered in the Oratory of Saint Philip Neri.
 His first important step in the ecclesiastical career was the appointment as referendary of the Tribunals of the Apostolic Signature of Justice and of Grace.

+Diplomat

 Pope Gregory XIII appointed him on 14 May 1584 Apostolic Nuncio to Portugal (with the title of Collector), an office he kept until 22 February 1586 when the Pope sent him vice-legate before Archduke Albert of Austria, ruler of the Habsburg Netherlands.
-Returned to Rome, he was appointed Auditor of the Apostolic Camera by Pope Sixtus V.
+When he returned to Rome, he was appointed Auditor of the Apostolic Camera by Pope Sixtus V.

-The new Pope Gregory XIV, a far relative, on 15 April 1489 appointed Alfonso as Apostolic Nuncio to the Emperor, and already on 4 July of that year he arrived in Prague where Emperor Rudolf II kept his court.
+The new Pope Gregory XIV, a distant relative, on 15 April 1489 appointed Alfonso as Apostolic Nuncio to the Emperor, and already on 4 July of that year he arrived in Prague where Emperor Rudolf II kept his court.
 As Nuncio, Alfonso tried without success to persuade the Emperor to appoint the Archduke Ernest of Austria as successor, and in 1590 he tried to quickly find a successor to the Archbishop of Prague, while this diocese, important for the fight against the Protestants, remained vacant for three years.
 He remained Nuncio to the Emperor up to 22 April 1591.

 Pope Gregory XIV made him Bishop of Cervia on 8 February 1591 with the idea of sending him as Nuncio in Spain.
 He left Prague on 1 July 1591 and on the way back to Italy he was consecrated Bishop in Salzburg on 14 July by Wolf Dietrich von Raitenau.
-The sudden death of Pope Gregory XIV did not allow him to go to Spain, but he obtained some offices in the administration of the Papal States, being appointed Governor of the conclaves of 1591 and 1592 (and in the meantime also Guvernor of Borgo in Rome), and Guvernor of Ascoli Piceno, Norcia and of Montalto on 5 February 1592.
+The sudden death of Pope Gregory XIV did not allow him to go to Spain, but he obtained some offices in the administration of the Papal States, being appointed Governor of the conclaves of 1591 and 1592 (and in the meantime also Governor of Borgo in Rome), and Governor of Ascoli Piceno, Norcia and of Montalto on 5 February 1592.

-In 1595 the Pope entrusted him of the important diplomatic mission before the Prince of Transylvania Sigismund Báthory, in order to strengthen the Holy League organized bu the Pope against the Ottoman Empire.
-Following the instructions of the Pope, Alfonso urged Sigismund Báthory to reconciliate himself with the Emperor Rudof II, and supported his cavalry with huge amounts of money.
-Before returning in Italy, Alfonso visited the King of Poland Sigismund III Vasa.
+In 1595 the Pope entrusted him of the important diplomatic mission to the Prince of Transylvania Sigismund Báthory, in order to strengthen the Holy League organised by the Pope against the Ottoman Empire.
+Following the instructions of the Pope, Alfonso urged Sigismund Báthory to reconcile himself with the Emperor Rudolf II, and supported his cavalry with huge amounts of money.
+Before returning to Italy, Alfonso visited the King of Poland Sigismund III Vasa.